ethereum-optimism/design-docs/protocol/messaging/entrypoint-contracts.md

 The key modification is the `msg.sender` binding feature on the `relayMessage` call.
 If `msg.sender` has logic, the design is equivalent to binding `relayMessage` to include a pre-hook with that logic.

-Notice that a pre/post-hook design is already possible with the current design.
+Notice that post-hook design is already possible with the current design using logic on `target`.

 ### Summary of required changes